Plane safely lands after pilot threatened to crash into Mississippi Walmart | Politics

 Plane safely lands after pilot threatened to crash into Mississippi Walmart

-"Thankful the situation has been resolved and that no one was injured," Reeves said on Twitter.
-The Daily Journal, citing multiple sources, said the plane was down in Ashland, a sparsely populated part of Mississippi, and the pilot was still alive.

-The pilot of a small plane who threatened to intentionally crash into a Walmart in Mississippi has landed without any injuries, Governor Tate Reeves said on Saturday.
+The pilot of a small plane who threatened to crash it into a Walmart in Mississippi landed without any injuries, local officials said on Saturday.

-Earlier, the police department in Tupelo, Mississippi said they had been talking directly to the pilot and had evacuated the Walmart and a gas station.
-"Thankful the situation has been resolved and that no one was injured," Reeves said on Twitter.
+Earlier, the police department in Tupelo, Mississippi, said they had been talking directly to the pilot and had evacuated the Walmart and a gas station.
+Tupelo Police Chief John Quaka said the suspect, Cory Wayne Patterson, had been responsible for fueling aircraft.

-The Daily Journal, citing multiple sources, said the plane was down in Ashland, a sparsely populated part of Mississippi, and the pilot was still alive.
-An image on social media from the Starkville Daily News showed a small plane in a field.
+While Patterson appeared to have had some flight instruction, he was not a licensed pilot, Quaka said at a news conference.
+Patterson was in custody and was being charged with grand larceny and making terrorist threats, Quaka said, adding that he expected federal charges as well.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)